 The jury's in – customers want you to use SMS for business communication.
-Not just SMS, of course, but according to this article, texting is taking centre stage, particularly in the aftermath of Covid-19.
+Not just SMS, of course, but according to PC Mag, texting is taking centre stage, particularly in the aftermath of Covid-19.

 Using SMS for business communication offers several benefits, including: